What information and files should I have on-hand to deposit?

 There were problems with the file I uploaded.
 Where can I see a list of those problems?

-Errors encountered upon file upload will be presented in two places: (1) on the diagnostic screen (headed by a graphic of pair of red gears) that appears after the "Populate" or "Repopulate" button on the file upload page is pressed, and (2) on the Upload Summary page of the deposition interface.
+Errors encountered upon file upload will be presented in two places: (1) on the diagnostic screen (headed by a graphic showing a pair of red gears) that appears after pressing the "Continue deposition" button on the file upload page, and (2) on the Upload summary page of the deposition interface.

 Why did my file upload fail?